-Despite the Assembly of the Body of Christ's (ABC) assertion they are not a denomination, have no historical root, and sprang spontaneously from a prayer meeting at the
+Despite the Assembly of the Body of Christ's (ABC's) assertion they are not a denomination, have no historical root, and sprang spontaneously from a prayer meeting at the

 AZUSA STREET